How to Estimate the Cost of a SaaS

 • Personnel: The cost of employees, payroll taxes, and human capital expenses.

-Even for a smaller SaaS, the ongoing costs in this example run nearly $400k per year.
+Even for a smaller SaaS estimates, the ongoing costs in this example around $400k per year.
 This number is important because, for this client, that’s going to set the baseline.
 This can affect their pricing, their marketing strategies, and a host of other things that they can now make an informed decision about.

 Breaking Down the Overall SaaS Costs